FilipMalczak/storyteller/README.md

    - [ ] SQL?
    - [ ] use case: something (experiment written in C/C++/D2) handles file on its own and we want to inject them into storage
      - maybe some symlink magic?
- - [ ] enhance storyteller API; add overloads with single XContext param (x=SequentialNode/ParalleNode/Leaf) that group all the parameters of bodies
  - [ ] fluent storyteller
    - it should track node/leaf parameters and expose them with static methods
    - bodies should be parameterless, users should be able to avoid so many lambda params in favour of these static methods